7 Positive Responses to Non-Cyclist Complaints and Questions

 “It’s just so dangerous.
 My brother’s coworker’s cousin got killed last year, and he had kids.”

-Any death is a tragedy.
-However, life’s a dangerous game and no one gets out alive, so you choose the risks you’re willing to take.
-Every activity has risks, but I’d argue being sedentary is more dangerous than anything.
-I choose cycling but I take steps to reduce my risks, like riding indoors sometimes, riding on gravel roads and mountain bike trails part of the time, using bike paths when I can, and trying to avoid the busiest roads at the busiest times of day.
+Any death is a tragedy and the risks to cyclists are concerning.
+Nevertheless, I still choose to ride my bike outside but I take steps to reduce my risks, like riding indoors sometimes, riding on gravel roads and mountain bike trails part of the time, using bike paths when I can, and trying to avoid the busiest roads at the busiest times of day.

 What works for you?
 What did I miss?